×

 Formed by Hurricane Katrina evacuees in San Francisco, Honey Island Swamp Band blends blues, soul, and R&B with New Orleans rhythms.
 Known for "bayou Americana," key albums include "Cane Sugar" and "Demolition Day."

-Jazzmeia Horn, born in Dallas, is a New York-based jazz singer known for her vocalese style.
-Credits include winning the 2013 Sarah Vaughan and 2015 Thelonious Monk jazz competitions.
-Her albums, "A Social Call" and "Love & Liberation," earned Grammy nods.
-She’s also celebrated for her big-band album "Dear Love."
+New York-based Jazzmeia Horn, born in Dallas, is a celebrated jazz vocalist known for her vocalese style.
+She won the Sarah Vaughan and Thelonious Monk competitions and earned Grammy nominations for "A Social Call" and "Love & Liberation."
+She collaborated with artists like Billy Harper and Marquis Hill.
+Her 2020 big-band album "Dear Love" was Grammy-nominated.

 Leroy Jones, a New Orleans trumpeter, known for his jazz style, played with Danny Barker's band at 13, toured with Eddie "Cleanhead" Vinson, and joined Harry Connick Jr.'s band.

-Vincent Herring, born in Kentucky, raised in California, is a celebrated alto saxophonist known for his soulful, blues-based jazz.
-Influenced by Cannonball Adderley, he's collaborated with Nat Adderley, Freddie Hubbard, and Art Blakey.
-Albums include "Scene One" and "Bird at 100."
-Celebrates hard bop tradition.
+Vincent Herring, born in Kentucky and raised in California, is a renowned alto saxophonist known for blending blues-based jazz with advanced harmonics.
+Influenced by Cannonball Adderley, he rose to fame with Nat Adderley in the '80s.
+Herring has collaborated with Freddie Hubbard, Art Blakey, and the Mingus Big Band, and has released notable albums like "Scene One" and "Bird at 100."
+A key figure in hard bop, his work includes funk and soulful explorations.

 Houston-born d4vd blends moody indie pop & R&B. Known for hits like "Romantic Homicide," he rose from Fortnite videos to charting top Billboard spots.
 Released debut EPs in 2023 & collaborated with 21 Savage.